 b) Assessment deadlines

 CMSE Training’s instructions on assessment deadlines will make it clear to the learner his/her responsibility to present evidence for the assessment activity within the deadline specified and the resulting consequences should a learner fail to do this.

 CMSE Training will facilitate and give due consideration to a learner who provides evidence of extenuating circumstances.
 See below on compassionate consideration.

 Any consequences for late submission of evidence will not however interfere with the marks awarded.
 Once learner evidence is accepted by CMSE Training it will be marked and graded in accordance with the standards for the award.
-The actual marks and grade awarded are determined solely on the basis of the evidence submitted in accordance with the standards for the award.
+The actual marks and grade awarded are determined solely based on the evidence submitted in accordance with the standards for the award.

 c) Assessment malpractice